 - Digestive enzymes

-Both the phase 1 and phase 2 of the SIBO diets require that you take in small chunks of meals most definitely spread out three to five hours away from each other.
-It is also crucial that you ensure you are chewing each bite thoroughly, and it doesn’t require rocket science for you to know that digestion actually starts in the mouth.
+Both the phase 1 and phase 2 of the SIBO diets require that you take in small meals spread out three to five hours away from each other.
+It is also crucial that you ensure you are chewing each bite thoroughly, since digestion actually starts in the mouth.

 Take in the recommended amount of fresh water as well since that will help keep you well-hydrated.
 It is also important to outline that you need to try your level best to manage stress.
 Yoga, Tai Chi, Barre, acupuncture, and other exercises can do much towards assisting you to get rid of stress.
 As a result, you are left free and motivated to focus on your SIBO diet.
 While handling the SIBO symptoms, it is of paramount importance that you leave enough time for your body to carry out all the necessary repairs, while at the same time, eliminating the bacterial overgrowth in the ileum.

-By choosing to do away with FODMAPs, and as a result, resorting to transitioning to the GAPS diet and the accompanying protocol, you will be on your way towards healing not forgetting that you are on the verge of facing out all the bacteria causing your SIBO symptoms, and who dislikes that?
+By choosing to do away with FODMAPs, and as a result, resorting to transitioning to the GAPS diet and the accompanying protocol, you will be on your way towards healing.

 Watch this video about SIBO with Dr. Stephen Smith:

-This comprehensive article has done so much towards enlightening us on the best ways forward.
-The remaining part is for you to put to play all the above-recommended stipulations, and you will be sure to lead a happier and healthy life.
+This comprehensive article has hopefully given you some ideas for moving forward.
+The remaining part is for you to put to play all the above-recommended tips and advice, and you will be sure to lead a happier and healthy life.